 - New Officials must complete the Hockey University program before they can register for an in-person clinic.
 New Officials must start their certification at Level I or Level II.
 A new official who is over the age of 16 may go directly to Level II at their discretion.
 It is worth noting that your level of certification will not play a factor in the amount or level of assignments you receive.

-- New officials must register for an in-person clinic marked for ‘*Official - New Youth Referee Clinics’.
+- New officials must register for an in-person clinic marked for new officials.
 The information provided at this clinic is specific to officials who are new.
 In subsequent years, an official may register for a normal re-certification clinic.

 For more information regarding the different levels within the Hockey Canada Officiating Program (HCOP) please visit the Certifications page.
 For further information about the clinic schedule and registration process please visit the clinic schedule page.